benmclaren/personal-site/ben_personal_site/content/work/RemoteCards.md

 This project is built using [Hugo](https://gohugo.io/), our favourite static site generator and base for many of my front-end websites.
 This is combined with HTML, CSS and Javascript to create a simple but clean design that prioritises its form and ease of use for the user.

-Do feel free to check it out and create your own cards
+Do feel free to check it out and create your own cards.